 What does the final audit report look like?

 The deliverable on our audit is a 15+ page PDF report.
 It outlines things that need to be changed, and exactly what needs to be done to bring them into compliance.
 The fee for the sampling audit depends on the number of unique templates and layouts included in the audit.
 You can add on extra URL’s (pages and posts) at additional fees.

 Who can we hire to do the remediation?

-You do not need to use us to do the remediation work – you should be able to take the audit report to any developer with accessibility training and have them do the work.
+You do not need to use us to do the remediation work.
+You should be able to take the audit report to any developer with accessibility training and have them do the work.

 If you prefer, we do take on accessibility remediation work.
 As a part of our audit report, we will give a quote on remediation tasks needed on your site.

-Full Site Audit
+Full Website Accessibility Audit

 Some of our clients prefer to get the full pulse of what is going on with accessibility on their website.
 Full site audits are especially critical for clients who interface with governmental agencies, receive state or federal grant money, and/or provide educational or health services.